Local API and MCP

 1. Open Tana desktop

-3. Under Tana Labs, enable Local API/MCP server (Alpha)
+3. Enable Local API/MCP server (Alpha) under Tana Labs

 Claude Code

-This will automatically set up the ‘tana-local’ MCP in ~/.claude/.config.json
+This auto-configures by automatically setting up the ‘tana-local’ MCP in ~/.claude/.config.json while Tana runs and removes the configuration on close.

 Codex CLI